Street Dreams (song): Music video

 There is a music video for both the original and the remix featuring R. Kelly.
 The original music video was directed by Hype Williams and was filmed in September 1996.
 It was released in the fall of 1996.
 The music video was released for the week ending on October 6, 1996.
 The video is an homage to Casino (film) and features Frank Vincent.
 The video contains an additional sample of Love Is Strange by Mickey & Sylvia, which can be heard at the beginning and at the end of the song.

+Live performances

+Nas performed the song live at the American Music Awards of 1996 on January 27, 1997.